-From our offices in southern California, we do nationwide federal and state trademark clearance searches including common law.
-Many companies make the mistake of beginning use of a trademark before doing a trademark search.
+We do US and state trademark clearance searches including common law.
+Many companies make the mistake of beginning use of a trademark before doing a U.S. trademark search.
 Similarly, many apply to register a trademark for their brands only to have the U.S. Patent and Trademark Office (USPTO) reject it due to the existence of a similar trademark.

 Before beginning use of a trademark or filing a trademark application, you should do a trademark search.
 This one simple step can save time, money, and potential litigation.
 As such, we almost always recommend a trademark search as the first step toward securing trademark rights.